 Nasser Palangi (Hamadan, 1957) paints choral scenes of earthly pain that recall the minds of Dantesche enveloped in flames; Kazem Chalipa (Tehran, 1957) conceives the bowels of the Earth as one gigantic dark den of dis / human creatures with faces like rats' faces, and its surface like a desolate land where strange ferocious vultures attack fleeing men; Hossein Khosrojerdi (Tehran, 1957) multiplies the Scream of Munch on the faces of figures that are not mere shapes, because they maintain a measure of reality that makes their despair more "historical" and perhaps more atrocious.

-Of this generation of painters, however, must be underlined - or perhaps primarily - the constant attention to social problems, to the dramas of the Iranian population (the war, as we said, the poverty experienced as a condemnation until the time of the Revolution), strident contrast between the loneliness of the individual crushed by injustice and the sense of rebirth generated by solidarity, and the deeper values of Iranian culture as a whole, from the sense of honor to the concept of freedom as a mystical dissolution in the Supreme Being .
-Probably, precisely in this common character, and in the net refusal of the art "end in itself", lies the legacy that these young painters intend to collect from the most authentic Persian tradition, an inheritance that now awaits to be further refined and made consonant with times also on the stylistic level.
+Of this generation of painters, however, the constant attention to social problems, to the dramas of the Iranian population (the war, as it was said; poverty experienced as a condemnation up to the moment of the Revolution), should also be emphasized - or perhaps in the first place. striking contrast between the loneliness of the individual crushed by injustices and the sense of rebirth that is generated by solidarity, and the deeper values of Iranian culture as a whole, from the sense of honor to the concept of freedom as mystical dissolution in the Supreme Being .
+Probably, precisely in this common character, and in the clear refusal of art "an end in itself", lies the legacy that these young painters intend to collect from the most authentic Persian tradition, a legacy that now awaits to be further refined and made consonant times also on a stylistic level.